Differences in Content Planning—and How to Integrate Them

 The iCal feed provides organization-wide transparency: departments and management can keep track of planned communication channels and publication dates at all times—even without a Scompler license or mobile access.
 This allows teams outside the communications department to identify synergies or conflicts in campaign planning early on.

-Scompler vs. Microsoft Teams: The Perfect Blend of Productivity and Strategic Communication
+Scompler vs. Microsoft Teams: A Blend of Strategic Communication and Productivity

 While Microsoft 365 provides the foundation for your daily collaboration and productivity, Scompler handles the strategic management of your topics, content, and communication.
 By combining these two worlds, you create a powerful system for modern, integrated communication that streamlines processes and permanently breaks down information silos.